dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T3232: Focus on mutual respect and kindness among all individuals.
+### T3232: Treat others with kindness regardless of personal beliefs.

 |Support|
 |---|